-A very common question that I get from online course creators is how to use a green screen setup to project themselves into the recording of their course lessons.
+A very common question that I get from online course creators is how to use a green screen for online teaching.

-This might look like it's something relatively complicated that only a video professional could do, but that is actually not the case.
+This might sound like it's something technically complicated that only a video professional could do, but that is actually not the case.

-I'm going to cover here how you can easily do green screen recordings, and use this simple technique to make your courses look even better.
+I'm going to cover here how you can easily do green screen recordings for your online courses, and use this simple technique to make your courses look even better and more professional.

 What is a green screen, and why do I need it?